 With his Grandad he shares a love of all things mechanical and a passion for trains and trams.
 The pair spend hours talking about, building and painting the model railway set up in my Dad’s spare room.

 Star Wars remains an integral part of his life.
 It was the foundation for his relationship with his Step Dad when we first met almost eight years ago and it is still their shared love.

 Joining Scouts two years ago was a revelation for him, he will now camp out in all weathers, hike for miles; all of which he would never have done with us.
+I’ve blogged about what scouts has done for him here.
 There are also the usual teenage interests of gaming – although I don’t feel too celebratory about his Fortnite obsession.

 3) Holidays are a lot easier